department-of-veterans-affairs/va.gov-team/platform/engineering/flag-for-manual-review.md

 ### Detailed Design

-We will use a nodeJS script that can be run from a job in CircleCI.
+We will use a Node.js script that can be run from a job in CircleCI.
 Any Github API calls will be made through the [Octokit](https://octokit.github.io/rest.js) package which uses a RESTful API.

 The script will: